 You can't use Office Project 365 to connect to VSTS and TFS.
 Also, you can't use Excel to export and import test cases or other test artifacts.
 Instead, use the bulk edit features supported via the web portal.

 Add work items

 If you don't have Office Excel 2007 or a more recent version, install it.
-For VSTS and TFS 2017, you'll need Project 2010 or a later version.
+For VSTS and TFS 2017 and later versions, you'll need Excel 2010 or a later version.